turingschool/backend-curriculum-site/module3/lessons/resume_ and _portfolio.md

   * Automate tasks like screening applicants, reading resumes, sending status updates, etc.

 ATS has very specific ways of reading resumes!
-So, there are certain things that are very important to consider when creating a technically-focused resume.
-The first is that an ATS parses your resume for specific keywords and qualifications set by HR pertaining to the job description.
+So, certain things are very important to consider when creating a technically-focused resume.
+The first is that an ATS parses your resume for specific keywords and qualifications set by HR about the job description.
 This impacts you in two ways:
   * Resume Format
   * Relevant Sections and Keywords